Easy Ways to Detect Air Leaks

 - Note gaps where siding or bricks meet your foundation

-A DIY energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and let you know how best to fix them for greater energy efficiency.
+An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and let you know how best to fix them for greater energy efficiency.
 Contact McKinley Heating Service Experts in Edmonton for a professional energy assessment at 780-800-7092.